 The two types of “Powerless Section” are managed on the same manner, but :

-The 1st one is ordering the pantograph, manually or automatically,
+The 1st one is ordering the pantograph, manually or automatically, with interaction with the function “Change of Traction”

-The 2nd one is ordering the Main Power Switch alone.
+The 2nd one is ordering the Main Power Switch, manually or automatically, alone.

 Following Train Configuration, both technics can be involved.